 Two parallel but varied trails explore the coast between Shell Beach and Avila Beach in San Luis Obispo County.
 Shell Beach Bluff Trail is an easy, wheelchair-friendly paved trail overlooking a picturesque cove.
 Ontario Ridge Trail is a rugged, sometimes-steep track crossing a 700-foot hill above the bluff.
-Put these two together for a 2.8-mile loop with 675 feet of elevation gain, and spectacular ocean views.
+Put these two together for a 2.8-mile loop with 675 feet of elevation change, and spectacular ocean views.

 There are two potential starting points for this hike, from the east in Shell Beach, and from the west at Cave Landing near Avila Beach.
 The Shell Beach trailhead is the best place to start if you are only interested in a short casual stroll on the Bluff Trail.
 For those hiking the full loop, there is more parking at Cave Landing, making it an optimum place to start.
 The short path from Cave Landing up to Ontario Ridge is remarkably steep, so it is preferable to end the hike by descending that slope, rather than starting out with such a tough climb.
 This counter-clockwise loop heads east down Shell Beach Bluff Trail to the other trailhead, mounts the lower east end of Ontario Hill, and climbs the ridge to the 735-foot crown before dropping down to Cave Landing.